thifranc/docs.wiki.raw/User-Guide.md

 This guide details how to use and administer a [Liquid Investigations][] node.
 Additionally it offers users a broad overview of all the apps functionalities that are part of the liquid bundle.
-Non administrators should concern themselves with only the '**Users**' section.
+Non admin users should concern themselves with only the '**Users**' section below.

 For installation instructions go to [[Technical Overview]].